 Many recreational activities such as skateboarding and bicycling also pose a risk of injuring the mouth and teeth.
 Exercise caution during these activities.

-Only a proper custom created mouthguard can give you the protection your teeth needs.
+Only a professionally custom fitted mouth guard can give you the protection your teeth need.